panglesd/slipshow/docs/tikz.rst

    \end{document}

-If the image is static and we don't need to execute actions on some of its elements, then the easiest is to compile the file in ``.pdf`` format.
+If the image is static and we don't need to execute actions on some of its elements, then the easiest approach is to compile the file into ``.pdf`` format.

 .. code-block:: bash

    $ pdflatex file.tex

-Integrating it in your Slipshow presentation is then just a matter of including the pdf, which syntax is:
+Integrating it into your Slipshow presentation is then a matter of including the PDF, which is done with the following syntax:

 .. code-block::